betterscientificsoftware/bssw.io/Articles/UnitTestingC++WithCatch.md

 The main advantages of Catch for our project are twofold:

  * It is a single include file (about 400 KB), making it easy to integrate into the project source tree.
-(By comparison, Google Test is 3.8 MB and over 200 files)
+(By comparison, Google Test is 3.8 MB and over 200 files.)
  * Being able to use simple C++ comparison operators in the assertion macros looks neater to us than the type and comparison-specific macros in Google Test.

-The [Catch website](https://github.com/catchorg/Catch2) has a longer description of the [rationale for Catch and feature list] (https://github.com/catchorg/Catch2/blob/master/docs/why-catch.md#top)
+The [Catch website](https://github.com/catchorg/Catch2) has a longer description of the [rationale for Catch and feature list](https://github.com/catchorg/Catch2/blob/master/docs/why-catch.md#top).

 ## Catch overview

-The existing [Catch tutorial] (https://github.com/catchorg/Catch2/blob/master/docs/tutorial.md#top) is the essential first stop for learning more about Catch.
+The existing [Catch tutorial](https://github.com/catchorg/Catch2/blob/master/docs/tutorial.md#top) is the essential first stop for learning more about Catch.

 Here is a simple example to give the flavor of using Catch.
 ```